Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 Variation and reduction of vowels:

-Variation, omission and substitution of consonants:
+Variation, deletion and replacement of consonants:

-Could have been - could 'of been; old-ole; and-an'; say - sy (cockney); Henry - 'Enry (cockney); Mith (instead of Miss) - lisp.
+· Could have been – could ‘of been; old – ole; and – an’; say – sy (Cockney); Henry - ‘Enry (Cockney); Mith (instead of Miss) – lisp.

 Variation of vowels and consonants:

-Darling - dulin'; everything-eve'thin; somewhat - sum.
+· Darling – dulin’; everything – eve’thin; somewhat - summut.

-cursive (she was simply beautiful),
+· italics (she was simply beautiful),

-bold type (Muriel, I don't know!),
+· bold font (Muriel, I don't know!),

-capitalization (He was SLAIN in North Africa),
+· capitalization (He was SLAIN in North Africa),

 multiplication of letters (“Allll aboarrrrd!”),

-dissected spelling through a hyphen (re-fuse).
+· dissected spelling with a hyphen (re-fuse).

-Alliteration is a fairly common method of phonetic organization in English artistic speech.
+Alliteration is a fairly common method of phonetic organization in English literary speech.
 It is known that Old English poetry did not know rhyme and used only alliteration.
-We find many examples of alliteration in the works of Shakespeare: Our d readful m arches to d elightful m easures (here the repetitions of two different consonants in one poetic line echo).
+We find many examples of alliteration in the works of Shakespeare: Our d readful m arches to d elightful m easures (here repetitions of two different consonants in one poetic line echo).

 In English, alliteration is often found in stable (phraseological) combinations: busy as a bee, cool as a cucumber, hungry as a hunter, spick and span, forget and forgive.
-It is also used in the titles of many famous works of fiction: “Pride and Prejudice” (Jane Austen), “The Posthumous Papers of the Pickwick Club” (Ch.
-Dickens), “The Last Leaf” (O'Henry), “Live with Lightning ”(M. Wilson).
+It is also used in the titles of many famous works of fiction: “Pride and Prejudice” (Jane Austen), “The Posthumous Papers of the Pickwick Club” (C. Dickens), “The Last Leaf” (O'Henry), “Live with Lightning” ” (M. Wilson).

-The function of alliteration in speech is to draw attention to the content through form, creating a rhythmic pattern or emphase: He swallowed the hint with a gulp, and a gasp, and a grin.
+The function of alliteration in speech is to draw attention to the content through form, creating a rhythmic pattern or emphasis: He swallowed the hint with a gulp, and a gasp, and a grin.

 Under indirect onomatopoeia understand the selection of sounds in adjacent words in order to create a sound image.
 This technique is used to create a mood that corresponds to the meaning or intention of the author, as well as to build a sensual image, convey the sounds of nature, music, etc.

-the fair breeze blew,
+The fair breeze blew,

-The white foam flew
+The white foam flew,

 The furrow followed free (Coleridge).